www.6thAirborneArmouredReconnaissanceRegiment.com

 Here we see a tired, old, fat sergeant demonstrating the P37 web gear of a commonly equipped airborne soldier.
 This consists of belt, cross-braces, pair of basic pouches, canteen with carrier, bayonet with carrier, entrenching tool with carrier, small pack also known as a valise, and "L" straps for the small pack.

-To the left is a front view of the gear, and to the right the rear view of the gear.
+On his ankles he wears a pair of web gaiters, or anklets.
+To the left is a front view of the gear, and to the right the rear view of the gear. |

 To the left is a close up of the small pack.
 The small pack was detachable, and held in place with a pair of hooks.
 To the right can be seen a close up view of the hooks that attach at the top of the buckles that hold the cross-braces to the basic pouches, worn on the front, attached to the waist belt.